crickets-and-comb/shared/README.md

 	$(MAKE) unit
 ```

+If you don't override any relevant shared make targets you may wish instead to always use the GitHub URLs and thus just call the same CI/CD workflow from `run-act` as GitHub.
+You'd then simply override the `run-act` target in your `Makefile` as `full-test` is overridden above, copying it from the shared `Makefile` and changing the file name from `CI_CD_act.yml` to whatever you named your CI/CD workflow file (e.g., `CI_CD.yml` to follow the convention used throughout).

+You may occasionally want to test out local changes to your workflows or shared workflows.
+You would just then need to switch the workflow call paths to relative paths while testing locally and switch them back to GitHub URLs before pushing to GitHub.

-Further, in order to checkout the right commit of the submodule when testing a workflow on GitHub, you'll need to check a couple of things.
+Or, you may want to use GitHub to test out the changes you pushed to the shared branch you're developing in.
+To checkout the right commit of the shared submodule when testing a workflow on GitHub, you'll need to check a few things.
 First, make sure you have the branch set in your consuming repo's `.gitmodules` file.
 Second, make sure you've committed, in the consuming repo, the commit hash you're testing of the shared repo submodule.
+Thirdly, make sure the workflow call URLs are set to the dev branch like  `crickets-and-comb/shared/.github/workflows/CI.yml@dev-branch`.

 It's tricky developing shared workflows, but if you're just developing the consuming repo's package itself, you shouldn't need to even use `run-act`.
 The `full*` make targets in `Makefile` should suffice.
 They will run on your local machine without Docker and will look in your shared submodule without any special direction.